 Completely Free to Use

 Medium is completely free to use.
-No hidden fees or upgrades needed.
+No hidden fees or upgrades needed, making it a truly free blog site.

 When you publish on Medium, you’re writing to an audience that already exists.
-You don’t necessarily have to compete with SEO masters on Google for your content to reach an audience.
+You don’t necessarily have to compete with SEO masters on Google in order to learn how to find your target audience on Medium, especially since there are hundreds of dedicated Medium publications that can feature your content (if you do some smart blogger outreach to impress them with your writing).

 Cons of Medium as a Free Blogging Site